 You open up your store to check on your sales funnel, and you can see you have some work to do.

 Don’t worry.
-There are experts for that, and thanks to Shopify’s Partner Program, we have them on speed-dial.
+If you‘re needing a hand optimizing your product pages, thanks to Shopify’s Partner Program, we have them on speed-dial.

 We know that a high-converting product page is worth it’s weight in gold (and a little bit more, since web pages are notoriously light) so we asked our squad of experts how you can level up your product pages.